Advice on Getting a UK Lease Extension: Alternatives

 For specialist advice on UK Lease Extension, Enfranchisement and the Right to Manage – contact us today.

-Wherever you live in England and Wales, we can help you – our experienced Lease Extension Solicitors act for clients nationwide, taking instructions by e-mail, phone and Skype – without the need to see you:
+Wherever you live in England and Wales, we can help you – our experienced Lease Extension Solicitors act for clients nationwide, taking instructions by e-mail, phone and Zoom video – without the need to see you:

 - Simply call us on FREEPHONE 0800 1404544 for a FREE initial phone consultation